HPC-dev-acc/mario-demo/README.md

 Supported `type` values are `brick`, `coin`, and `light`.
 The `x` and `y` fields use tile coordinates.
 The optional `transparent` flag (default `false`) renders an object at 50% opacity without changing its collision behavior.
 A `collision` array like `[1,1,0,0]` can define sub-tile patterns (top-left, top-right, bottom-left, bottom-right) on the 24px collision grid. `createGameState` loads this file to populate the level, coins, and traffic lights.

-## Level Design Mode
+## Level Editor (developer/tester only)

 Open the settings menu and use the **LEVEL** controls to enable design mode.
-The canvas gains a dashed outline while active.
-While design mode is on, the countdown timer pauses.
+This editor is intended for developers and testers; the canvas gains a dashed outline while active and the countdown timer pauses.
 Click or tap an object to select it, drag it to a new tile, then release to drop it.
 Click the selected object again to clear the selection.
 Disabling design mode clears the current selection.
 The transparency toggle affects only the current selection; clicking it with nothing selected has no effect.
 The layout can be saved as JSON for editing.
 While an object is selected, you can move it one tile at a time with the `W`, `A`, `S`, and `D` keys for up, left, down, and right nudges respectively.
 Press `Q` to cycle a selected 24px block through quadrants clockwise.
 When enabled, an **新增** button appears to place a 24px collision block centered below the HUD.